 This tic-tac-toe board could quickly become your kids’ favorite centerpiece.
 Use washi tape to create a grid — you can use a tape measure to guarantee even squares.
-Use tiny white and orange pumpkins as the pieces.
+Place tiny pumpkins as the pieces.

 4. Set up a snack station for kids to enjoy while you cook.

-10. Or, make a thankful pumpkin the centerpiece.
+10. Or make a thankful suncatcher to hang on the window.

 11. Set out materials for a gratitude chain.

 While waiting for the Thanksgiving feast, let the kids write what they’re thankful for on paper strips.
-Afterwards staple or tape together.
+Afterwards, hang the chain so everyone can view the notes of gratitude.
 Have any visiting kids take the gratitude chain home with them.